 What are lahars and pyroclastic flows?

-Lahars are mudflows created when water (from rain or melt water from glaciers) and ash mix.
+Lahars are mudflows created when water (from rain or meltwater from glaciers) and volcanic ash mix.
 This deadly combination can have devastating results on the surrounding area.
 When lahars settle they can be metres thick and as hard as cement.
 Lahars can occur long after a volcanic eruption.